IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 withDetails :: Monad m => (a -> DetailLevel) -> Trace m a -> Trace m a
 ```

-We explain in the section about type classes, how to specify wich detail levels display which information.
+We explain in the section about formatting, how to specify wich detail levels display which information.

 ### Namespace

-Messages contain a __Namespace__ which is a list of Text.
-Every message at a TraceOut must be uniquely identified by its Namespace!
-We could have used the constructor and type, which is a more technical approach, but this logging library uses the Namespace as message identifier.
+Messages contain a __Namespace__ which is a list of Text. *Every message at a TraceOut must be uniquely identified by its Namespace!* We could have used the constructor and type, which is a more technical approach, but this logging library uses the Namespace as message identifier.

 The documentation will be ordered according to this scheme, and it should be possible for a human to locate the origin of a message in this way.